AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/cloudloc/index.md

 # Adobe Analytics Cloud Locations API

-The Adobe Analytics Cloud Locations API endpoints provide methods for managing export locations for analytics data.
-This API allows you to create, read, update, and delete cloud storage locations for exporting analytics data.
+The Adobe Analytics 2.0 Cloud Locations API endpoints provide methods for managing export locations for analytics data.
+This API allows you to create, read, update, and delete cloud storage accounts and locations for exporting analytics data.

+You can use Cloud Locations APIs for the following:

+* Exporting files using Data Feed APIs

+* Exporting reports using Data Warehouse APIs

+* Working with Classification APIs

+To export data to a cloud location, you must first create a cloud location account.
+After creating the account, you can create as many locations on that account as you want.

 The endpoints described in this guide are routed through `analytics.adobe.io/export_locations/`.
 To use them, you must first create a client with access to the Adobe Developer Console.
 For more information, see [Getting started with the Analytics API](https://developer.adobe.com/analytics-apis/docs/2.0/guides/) for more information.